bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 Tekists attain knowledge to later give it to Tek.
 They see themselves as a detached part of the godtree, and await their eventual return.
 They also commune with Tek through meditation and the consumption of nahan <!-- NOTE.
-I-water in knaenese -->, a strong psychedelic made by fermenting the sap of the godtree.
+I-water in Knaenese -->, a strong psychedelic made by fermenting the sap of the godtree.

 ### Names
 A barkskin is born without a name, and remain nameless most of their youth.
 They decide on a name when they join a potential family in the adulthood ritual.
-These names are usually in knaenese, a language famously hard to pronounce.
+These names are usually in Knaenese, a language famously hard to pronounce.
 It's not uncommon for the other kins to call them by a nickname or a simplified version of the name.

 A non-exhaustive list of common names would be: